 - 1. Follow normal battery maintenance procedures, re-charging before 80% discharged and with periodic equalizing charges. - 2.
 Don't add acid to a battery.
 Only a person trained and qualified to do battery maintenance should determine if this is necessary. - 3.
-Lift battery only with a correctly-constructed lifting device that will not put pressure on the battery case. - 4.
-Keep open flames, tools, and metal objects away from the top of battery to prevent short circuits and explosions. - 5.
-Do not overcharge. - 6.
-Check the battery electrolyte level after each charging.
+Keep open flames, tools, and metal objects away from the top of battery to prevent short circuits and explosions. - 4.
+Do not overcharge. - Periodically check the battery electrolyte level after each charging.
 Add water if the top of the separator or plates are visible.
-Do not overfill! - 7.
+Do not overfill! - 6.
 Keep the battery clean and dry.
-Wash down as needed. - 8.
+Wash down as needed. - 7.
 Keep battery service records.